Andy Petree Racing: Final seasons

 Oakwood Homes' financial troubles left the No. 33 without a sponsor for 2002.
 Mike and Kenny Wallace ran limited schedules in the car, with Mike racing the No. 33 in The Winston, but no full-time sponsor could be located.
 In addition, several attempts to get Jerry Jones to buy into the team failed.
 The team's fortunes continued to decline as Hamilton, who was struggling intensely, suffered a broken shoulder in a crash.
 Ron Hornaday Jr. and Greg Biffle were able to fill in, but despite a tenth-place finish in the season finale, Hamilton was not happy, and he departed to the Craftsman Truck Series to race for his own team taking the Square D sponsorship with him.
 Christian Fittipaldi signed to drive the No. 33 at the Daytona 500, finishing 35th.
 The team only started one other race that year, with Paul Menard at Watkins Glen International Raceway, where he finished 29th.
 In 2004, Menard and Petree ran in the Busch Series in the hopes of attracting major sponsorship for the team's planned return to the Cup series, but Menard signed a contract with Dale Earnhardt, Inc., and took the sponsorship from his father's company with him.
 Despite running a couple of truck series races, Petree auctioned off all of his equipment, with most of it, including the number, going to the Kevin Harvick Incorporated racing stable which raced as the No. 33 in the Busch Series.
+He then went on to race once again, and also became a broadcaster and an executive at Richard Childress Racing.